Sterlings: Word Gets Out

 "No, Rhiane.
 It's when they reverse the aging process and make you unaging.
 Immortality, Rhiane, is something else entirely."
 Butler drank from her glass again.
 "Rhiane, I need your advice.
 I need the eyes of a young person."
 Chaplain Butler gestured about the cabin.
 She had several displays mounted to the walls, the kind that used only reflective light to show their contents, and on them were photographs from Chaplain Butler's career.
 She had been a beautiful but severe woman in her youth, Rhiane saw, with a high forehead, narrow eyes, a perfectly symmetrical nose and full, sensuous mouth.
 A smart-looking, strong woman.

 "I'm a Y," Chaplain Butler said, startling Rhiane back to the conversation.
 Revealing your true sex was generally regarded as a breach of etiquette, although that etiquette was always in flux and often ignored.
 But Butler was an older woman of high rank and regard, not to mention a Chaplain, and revealing her sex to an underling like Rhiane was momentous.
 "I'm also a Chaplain in the Prophet's Church.
 I know my belief is young and untried.
 Yet worship of the Goddess remains the predominant religion of the Free Worlds, if we don't call unbelief a belief."
 She leaned forward on the desk, her bulk and age seeming to come toward Rhiane like a massive wave.
 "I need to know, Rhiane.
 The Pendorians have brought that trial.
 They have brought to us a way of life so completely different from our own that we have no choice but to adapt to it or die.
 And I need you to assure me, Rhiane: do we have a place in their society?
 Will Jehanne Sterling's work end on the trash-heap of history next to Zeus and Odin?
-Will there still be Y women ten centuries from now, trying to erase the differences between men and women, trying to give us all the understanding we need?"
+Will there still be Y women ten centuries from now, trying to bridge the differences between men and women, trying to give us all the understanding we need?"

 Rhiane had been thinking these very questions since she had met Hagan.
 "Yes," she said.